For the 2026 school year, there is 1 community college serving 6,718 students in Genesee County County, Michigan.

 How many community colleges are located in Genesee County, MI?

-What is community college acceptance rate in Genesee County, MI?
+What is the community college acceptance rate in Genesee County, MI?

-How diverse are community college in Genesee County, MI?
+How diverse are community colleges in Genesee County, MI?

 Recent Articles